 Of course, being authentic doesn’t mean that I’m constantly complaining about all the things my kids do that irritate me; there’s a lot to celebrate and I’m choosing gratitude every day, too.
-But through my blog posts about colic, Noonan Syndrome, and all of the more common ailments and milestones of motherhood from teething to sleep regressions to pelvic floor dysfunction I’m able to connect with other moms and say “I hear you.
-I understand you.” and sometimes that’s all we need to hear in order to feel less isolated in our experience.
+But through my blog posts about colic, Noonan Syndrome, and all of the more common ailments and milestones of motherhood from teething to sleep regressions to pelvic floor dysfunction I’m able to connect with other moms and say “I hear you, I understand you,” and sometimes that’s all we need to know in order to feel less isolated in our experience.

 As my babies grow I’m always learning more about motherhood – and other stuff, too!
-In addition to raising good kiddos I’m particularly interested in growing my own food, home renovations (on a tight budget!), Montessori activities for the kids, mindful parenting, and tactics to ease my ever-present anxiety.
+In addition to raising good kiddos I’m particularly interested in my veg garden and growing cut flowers, DIYs and home renovations (on a tight budget!), Montessori activities for the kids, mindful parenting, anti-racism work, and tactics to ease my ever-present anxiety.

 Stick around a while and let’s figure out together how slowing down can help us enjoy life – and motherhood! – a whole lot more.